-Our laboratory combines reverse genetics (e.g. RNA interference), immunocytochemistry (including structured illumination superresolution microscopy) and multiple biochemical techniques (notably mass spectrometry) to unravel the molecular mechanisms that ensure correct centrosome duplica- RESEARCH GROUP ERICH NIGG tion and chromosome segregation in human cells.
-A common thread running through our studies is a focus on phosphorylation (a reversible protein modification controlled by kinases and phosphatases).
+Our laboratory combines reverse genetics (e.g. RNA interference), immunocytochemistry (including structured illumination super-resolution microscopy) and multiple biochemical techniques (notably mass spectrometry) to unravel the molecular mechanisms that ensure correct centrosome duplica- RESEARCH GROUP ERICH NIGG tion and chromosome segregation in human cells.
+Many of our studies focus on phosphorylation (a reversible protein modification controlled by kinases and phosphatases).
 Studying mostly human cells in culture, we have used mass spectrometry to establish inventories of proteins and phosphorylation sites in the spindle apparatus, the kinetochore and the centrosome.
 More recently, we focus on the wiring of key regulatory circuits, as defined by kinases, phosphatases, and selected substrates.
 We anticipate that our work will lead to a better understanding of the regulation of chromosome segregation and centrosome duplication in normal cells, as well as provide insights into the deregulation of these processes in disease.
-In the recent past, we have successfully completed several large scale phospho-proteomics studies that provide information, with unprecedented temporal resolution, on hundreds of mitotic phosphorylation sites.
-In parallel, we have discovered and characterized several novel spindle components and proteins implicated in centriole duplication.
+In the recent past, we have discovered and characterized several novel spindle components and proteins implicated in centriole duplication.
 Of particular interest is our discovery of Plk4 as a key regulator of centriole biogenesis and the demonstration that a ternary complex of Ska proteins (Ska1, 2 and 3) plays a major role in stabilizing the attachment of spindle microtubules to kinetochores.
-Ongoing work also concerns the function and regulation of several cell cycleregulatory kinases, including Polo-like kinases (notably Plk1 and Plk4), Aurora kinases and spindle checkpoint kinases (Mps1 and Bub1).
+Ongoing work concerns the function and regulation of several cell cycle-regulatory kinases, including Polo-like kinases (notably Plk1 and Plk4), Aurora kinases and spindle checkpoint kinases (Mps1 and Bub1).
 One major challenge in contemporary biological and biomedical research concerns the development of technologies that will permit the acquisition of quantitative information about the abundance, localization and dynamics of proteins and protein modifications under physiological conditions.
-We anticipate that such technologies will become increasingly important not only in systems biology but in life science research altogether.
+We anticipate that such technologies will become increasingly

+Fig. 3: Centrosomes organize microtubule arrays.
+A cultured human cell was costained with antibodies against the protein kinase Plk4, a key regulator of centriole duplication (green), and antibodies against the cytoskeletal component tubulin (red).
+Size bar: 5 μ m. important not only in systems biology but in life science research altogether.
 Hence, we have optimized massspectrometry based procedures (selected reaction monitoring) that allow us to monitor, in quantitative terms, the abundance of key components involved in both centrosome duplication and chromosome segregation.
 In parallel, we have begun to use somatic gene targeting approaches that should allow us to visualize and quantify a subset of these very same components in time and space.
 The cell cycle field holds considerable promise for the development of novel therapeutic approaches.
 In particular, it appears legitimate to hope that new information on the mechanisms that govern chromosome segregation and cell division will contribute to the design of novel strategies to thwart cancer growth.
 This has been widely recognized not only in Academia, but also in the Pharmaceutical and Biotechnology industry, providing ample opportunities for collaboration and translational research.
+RESEARCH GROUP ERICH NIGG Publications 2014 Bauer, Manuel; Ahrné, Erik; Baron, Anna P; Glatter, Timo; Fava, Luca L; Santamaria, Anna; Nigg, Erich A; Schmidt, Alexander (2014).
+Evaluation of Data-Dependent and -Independent Mass Spectrometric Workflows for Sensitive Quantification of Proteins and Phosphorylation Sites.
+Journal of proteome research, 16.
+Arquint, Christian; Gabryjonczyk, Anna-Maria; Nigg, Erich A: Centrosomes as signalling centres.
+Philosophical transactions of the Royal Society of London.
+Series B, Biological sciences 369, 2014, H. 1650, S. 12.